kube-HPC/kube-HPC.github.io/site/learn/Learn-Webhooks.md

 sublinks: Progress, Verbosity Level,Result
 ---

-The WebHooks are an HTTP callbacks, the system can send request to the client
+The WebHooks are an HTTP callbacks, the system can send request to the client when something happens.
-when something happens. consider it like a push notifications.
+Consider it like a push notifications.
 There are two types of webhooks, progress and result.

 You can also fetch the same data from the API:

 * progress - /api/v1/exec/status
 * result   - /api/v1/exec/results